hossaini310/bootstrap-intellisense/README.md

 ## Activation

 The extension will be activated automatically when it's installed.
-If it's not activated, you can manually activate it using the command `Bootstrap IntelliSense` with `ctrl + shift + p`.
+If it's not activated, you can manually activate it using the command `Bootstrap IntelliSense: Enable` with `ctrl + shift + p`.

 ## Features